aws/aws-fpga/hdk/docs/Virtual_JTAG_XVC.md

 No, you need the Vivado Lab Edition which does not require a license.

 **Q: How do I stop the Virtual JTAG service on the target instance?**

+After starting the Virtual JTAG service, you can stop it by calling `Ctrl + C` from your keyboard.

 **Q: Can I debug multiple FPGAs on same target EC2 instance concurrently?**